Health insurance letters (CAK)

 This is somewhat confusing.
 If you’re a student that isn’t breaking any rules by not taking out Dutch health insurance, then why are you still receiving this letter?
 The CAK does not distinguish between those who legally or illegally are without Dutch insurance.

 1. You need to prove that you are exempt from the requirement to take out Dutch health insurance.
 You can do this by requesting an “Assessment of your Wlz Insurance Position” via the SVB.
-You should have the Wlz form filled out and sent back by the 9th of November of that year at the latest!
+You should have the Wlz form filled out and sent back immediately after receiving the CAK letter.
+The SVB is a Dutch government organization responsible for administering national social security schemes.

-After 2 to 3 months you will receive a letter from the SVB either confirming that you do not need Dutch health insurance, or telling you that you must take out Dutch health insurance.
+After 2 to 3 months, you will receive a letter from the SVB either confirming that you do not need Dutch health insurance and cancelling the fine or telling you that you must still take out Dutch health insurance.

 What happens if I ignore the letter?